Competition history

 France and Europe: competition in dates

 1977 The Commission technique des ententes et des positions dominantes becomes the Commission de la concurrence.
-It advises the government on competition issues and delivers opinions on mergers and proposed mergers.
+It advises the French government on competition issues and delivers opinions on mergers and proposed mergers.

 2004 Competition authorities are required to apply Community law directly (Regulation (EC) No 1/2003).
 Cooperation between European authorities is established with the creation of the European Competition Network.

 2019 Publication of the ECN+ Directive, which gives all European competition authorities a common minimum set of resources to ensure more effective enforcement of competition rules.
-After its transposition into French law, the Autorité will be able to reject certain referrals (discretionary prosecution) and to start proceedings ex officio to order urgent interim measures.
-It will also be able to issue structural injunctions in the context of litigation procedures.
+After its transposition into French law, the Autorité will be able to reject certain referrals (discretionary prosecution) and to start proceedings ex officio to order interim measures.
+It will also be able to issue structural injunctions in the context of litigation proceeedings.

 Print the page